BAWriting & Literature

 Our program emphasizes the historical knowledge of literature, interdisciplinary exploration, and critical inquiry to help you create original work.
 Situated in one of the best art and design schools in the country, creativity and innovation are at the heart of everything we do.
 Students learn to develop their individual voices through workshops in prose, poetry, drama, screenwriting, graphic novels, improvisation, and more.
 They incorporate visual art into their own writing as they work on a thesis manuscript.

 Immersed in the Bay Area’s rich literary history

 The Bay Area has long been home to exciting literary communities, from the San Francisco Renaissance and Beat poetry movement to New Narrative and Slam/Spoken Word.
 During any given week, there are dozens of reading series students can attend.
 It’s this vibrant literary scene, combined with our art and design backdrop, that makes our Writing and Literature program so unique.

 A creative writing degree is an investment in your development as a writer and reader.
 You’ll have the opportunity to practice image-making, meter, and other poetic gestures; character development and fiction forms; lyric essays, literary journalism, travel writing, hybrid narratives, and more.

 Your workshop submissions in poetry, fiction, and creative nonfiction will be informed by close readings and analyses of writing that spans movements.
 We read the Romantics, Gothic literature, non-Western traditions, graphic novels—we read everything.
 Courses focused on literary writing by a single author, such as Walt Whitman or Octavia Butler, allow us to dive deeper into diverse perspectives and critical theory.

 Connect with published writers and literary organizations

-Our students learn what it’s like to live and work as a writer through internships with some of today’s most noteworthy literary organizations: McSweeney’s, Zoetrope, 826 Valencia, and Small Press Traffic.
+Our students learn what it’s like to live and work as a writer through internships with Bay Area literary organizations.
 Within our classrooms and workshops, guest lecturers and faculty—all widely published—guide students through the fundamental steps for publication.